NihalIsTheGoat/NihalIsTheGoat/README.md

 - 👋 Hi, I’m @NihalIsTheGoat
 - 👀 I’m interested in Science, Mario,Pokemon,Zelda, sports!
 - 💞️ I’m looking to collaborate on Rom hacking projects, Python projects, etc.
-- 📫 How to reach me DM me on discord or email at dinamitegoogoo@gmail.com
+- 📫 How to reach me: DM me on discord or email at dinamitegoogoo@gmail.com
 - ⚡ Fun fact: Has finsihed Super Mario World 25 times, BOTW 7, Pokemon Emerald 3.
 - ❓ Any questions feel free to ask!
 - 😎 Anyone who enjoys Nintendo games is a friend of mine! :D